Chart Color Schemes

 Narangba's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Approximately 52% (12,336 people) have private health cover, slightly higher than Greater Brisbane's 49.3%.
-Mental health issues affect 10.2% of residents, while asthma impacts 9.0%.
-Around 69.3% report no medical ailments, compared to 63.7% in Greater Brisbane.
-Narangba has 11.1% (2,643 people) aged 65 and over, lower than Greater Brisbane's 17.3%.
-While health outcomes among seniors require more attention, overall health outcomes present fewer challenges than the broader population.
+Mental health issues and asthma are the most prevalent conditions, affecting 10.2 and 9.0% of residents respectively.
+Around 69.3% of residents report no medical ailments, compared to 63.7% in Greater Brisbane.
+Narangba has 11.1% of residents aged 65 and over (2,643 people), lower than Greater Brisbane's 17.3%.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health